Finite state Mean Field Games with Wright-Fisher common noise: From the MFG system to the master equation

 for $t \in [0,T]$ and $p \in \textrm{\rm Int}( {\mathcal S}_{d-1})$, with the shorten notation $U(t,p)=(U^i(t,p))_{i \in \ES}$.
 For sure, we could write \eqref{eq:master:equation:local} in a similar form.
 In fact, what really matters is that

 for any $i \in \ES$, $t \in [0,T]$, $p \in \textrm{\rm Int}(\hat {\mathcal S}_{d-1})$ and $y =(y_{i})_{i \in \ES} \in {\mathbb R}^d$, and that $B^i_{j}(t,p,y) >0$ whenever $p_{j}=0$.

 In the sequel, solvability of \eqref{eq:master:equation:intrinsic:reformulation} is addressed in several steps.
 The first one is to address the solvability of the linear version of \eqref{eq:master:equation:intrinsic:reformulation} obtained by freezing the nonlinear component $U$ in $B^i$ and $F^i$; as we make it clear below, this mostly follows from the earlier results of \cite{EpsteinMazzeo}.
-The second one is to prove a priori estimates for the solutions to the latter linear version independently of the nonlinear component $U$ that is frozen in the coefficients $B^i$ and $F^i$; actually, this is the core of our paper.
+The second one is to prove a priori estimates for the solutions to the latter linear version independently of the nonlinear component $U$ that is frozen in the coefficients $B^i$ and $F^i$; {this is where we invoke Theorem \ref{main:holder}}.
 The last step is to deduce the existence of a classical solution to the master equation by means of Schauder's fixed point theorem.